What is a private cloud?

 A private cloud infrastructure is an IT environment where the physical equipment is hosted remotely (“in the cloud”).
 But, the organization is responsible for the management of the IT environment, security, and infrastructure.
 In contrast, a public cloud is a managed service where a trusted service provider manages the environment.
 Hybrid solutions also exist where an organization manages specific elements and a service provider manages others.

 Medium and large organizations typically use private cloud environments.
-Private clouds are ideal for organizations with geographically diverse elements and sufficient IT use to justify full time IT staff positions.
+Private clouds are ideal for organizations with geographically diverse elements and sufficient IT use to justify a full time IT staff positions.

-What is a datacenter?
+What is a Datacenter?

 Some of the other key elements of our datacenter are:

 Our power capacity is 9.5 megawatts via two (2) diverse routed power feeds, backed up by 9 x 2.4 Megawatt generators, and Five (5) 1.8MW Piller rotary uninterruptable power systems.
 300KVA dual ended static switch power distribution units fed from four Piller rotary UPS systems distribute our power.
-The facility also features four 25,000 gallon underground fuel storage tanks which can fuel 37 hours of generator operation at the full 9.5 megawatts.
+The facility also features four 25,000 gallon underground fuel storage tanks which can fuel 37 hours of generator operation at the full 9.5 megawatts

-How is ETTE’s datacenter “compliant”?
+How is ETTE’s Datacenter “compliant”?

-Compliance requires physical and electronic security controls to adequately secure data hosted at a datacenter, even for private clients.
+Compliance requires physical and electronic security controls to adequately secure data hosted at a Datacenter, even for private clients.
 The security controls must permit physical access only by appropriately authenticated authorized persons.
 For datacenters who serve multiple clients, the clients must be sufficiently compartmentalized that if one client were to be compromised, the other systems would remain secure.

-Auditable systems: Compliance demands recording and logging access to both the physical and electronic elements of the datacenter.
+Compliance demands recording and logging access to both the physical and electronic elements of the datacenter.
 The requirement provides forensic information in the event a breach actually occurs.

-Written policies and procedures: The procedures for the data center should be written and consistent with data and physical security requirements, and system monitoring (for example, environmental control monitoring).
+The procedures for the data center should be written and consistent with data and physical security requirements, and system monitoring (for example, environmental control monitoring).
 Compliance demands training of all staff on all written policies.
-Moreover, completing of that training and subsequent refreshers should all be documented.
+Moreover, completing that training and subsequent refreshers should all be documented.
 For the sake of transparency, these policies and procedures should be available on request.
 ETTE’s quality system is comprised of 70+ compliance policies, standard operating procedures, and forms, fully tracing to every requirement of the rule.

-Independent Audit: The final step in compliance is regular audit by an independent third party.Thee Electronic Healthcare Network Accreditation Commission (EHNAC), an independent, non-profit organization, accredits ETTE’s datacenter.
+The final step in compliance is a regular audit by an independent third party.
+The Electronic Healthcare Network Accreditation Commission (EHNAC), an independent, non-profit organization, accredits ETTE’s datacenter.
 Using meaningful standard criteria, EHNAC assesses and accredits organizations that electronically exchange healthcare data.
 ETTE considers our datacenter to be “audit ready”, or ready for a client or responsible third party to review us at any time with or without advance notice.

-Note that with a hosted solution, such as a private cloud infrastructure, some of the compliance requirements for electronic security may be a shared burden between the datacenter and the client organization.
+Note that with a hosted solution, such as a private cloud infrastructure, some of the compliance requirements for electronic security may be a shared burden between the Datacenter and the client organization.